classroomtechtools/classroomtechtools.github.io/awesometables/README.md

 You can use `classif="klass x=XXX"` to tell it to add the class 'klass' if column x is equal to XXX.

 You can use the `paragraphs` attribute to flag the fact that the contents of this tag are a sequence of paragraphs (denoted by return characters), and to format it with a `<p>` tag.

+Special use is the "stringified" attribute flag.
+That allows you to define a cell in your sheet that actually is just a stringified representation of a range (or query), and the contents allow you to define a template within a template.

+Here is some markup that uses all of these features.

 ```html
 <div class="boxer">